IWA-ASPIRE Abstract Submission

 Keynote speakers, technical and thought leadership presentations, workshops, utility forum, regulators forum, exhibition, networking events, Young Water Professional events, technical tours, site visits, working holidays.

-Below are the four main themes.
+Below are the five main themes.
 Please note these themes are tentative and are subject to possible changes by the Technical Committee.

 Empowering Tomorrow